M-AliFida/QA-practical-spring-project/README.md

 Note. *You can create multiple users within the system.*

 You may notice above that the shopper data generated above has an empty list of orders ("orders: []").
-This is becase the shopper has not made an order yet.
+This is because the shopper has not made an order yet.
 The system *auto-generates* orders: when a shopper purchases products, an order becomes generated.

 In order to purchase products, we first need to add them.
 We can generate products both within categories, or on their own.